 You should also clean the areas your dog frequents and inspect these environments for bugs, mold, or anything else that could irritate your pal.

-There are also formulated sprays that you can apply to certain environments as a way of preventing against the possibility of skin allergies.
+There are also formulated sprays that you can apply to certain environments as a way of preventing the possibility of skin allergies.
 Keeping things hygienic is generally a safe rule to follow when looking to prevent any and all types of skin allergies.

-If you are very concerned for your dog, go ahead and take your furry friend to the vet.
+If you are very concerned about your dog, go ahead and take your furry friend to the vet.
 However, the veterinarian may suggest you give your dog a prescription medication in order to reduce side effects and the itchiness of the particular skin allergy.

 Typically, the vet will administer antihistamines or corticosteroids.
 Vaccination shots are always available, too, and they work to reduce the side effects of the allergy over time, as your dog becomes acclimated to the allergen.

-Some pet owners are not thrilled with the prospect of pumping man-made medication into their beloved pet.
+Some pet owners are not thrilled with the prospect of pumping man-made medication into their beloved pets.
 Corticosteroids and antihistamines can have adverse side effects, making the medication not even worth it in the first place, so some dog owners may feel driven to utilize a more natural method.
 CBD oil fills this role well, as it is completely natural and totally effective.

 There have been studies that indicate the endocannabinoid system, which is positively stimulated by CBD, can help to regulate the health of the skin.
 This means that skin health can be improved through the use of CBD, even for skin allergies!
 As a matter of fact, CBD and allergies are a great match for each other.